AashayShingre/Compressive-Strenght-of-Concrete/readme.md

 Henceforth, we want to,
 - Implement ANN to get more precise predictions.

 Note: This is different from the UCI dataset which is for the normal concrete.
-The compressive strength is highly non linear function.
+The compressive strength of this concrete has high variance and rely on various factors.